3phase33/cabl/doc/hardware/maschine-mk3/MaschineMK3-Display.md

 The Maschine MK3 Displays are listening on `Interface #5`, `Endpoint 0x04`.

+## Display Information

+Both displays are 480x272 pixels each.

 ## RGB565 Pixel Format

 The protocol uses the RGB565 pixel format, which is basically 24 bit RGB converted to